jagerber48/sciform/docs/source/format specification mini language.rst

        | (``x[+-]\d+``)
      - Positive or negative integer that can be used to force the exponent to take a particular value.
-This flag is ignored in fixed format mode.
+This flag is ignored in fixed exponent mode.
 If an explicit exponent is used in engineering mode or alternate binary mode which is incompatible with those modes (e.g. an exponent that is not a multiple of 3 for engineering notation), the exponent will be rounded down to the nearest compatible value.
    * - | prefix_mode
        | (``'p'``)
      -  Flag (default off) indicating whether exponent strings should be